unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrialKit.md

 The PieChart is one of many controls that's available in the Grial UI Kit.
 More information about the PieChart and other controls is available in the [Grial UI Kit Documentation](https://docs.grialkit.com/charts/pie-chart)

-1. Update the EmbeddedControl.xaml with the following XAML that includes the PieChart
+1. Update the EmbeddedControl.xaml in the `MauiEmbedding.MauiControls` project with the following XAML that includes the PieChart

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>